bollu/ward/README.md

 - `R`: `R` otate to next color.
 - lower wacom button + drag: pan.
 - upper wacom button: toggle overview.
 Tap to move to a location in the overview.
-- Color selection: hover pointer over color in color palette.
+- Color selection: hover pointer over color in color pot in color palette at bottom row.
-- Eraser selection: hover pointer over eraser in color palette.
+- Eraser selection: hover pointer over eraser in color palette at bottom left.

 The code uses:

 - the [EasyTab](https://github.com/ApoorvaJ/EasyTab) library to work with Wacom tablets.
 - The [Milton project](https://github.com/serge-rgb/milton) as heavy reference on how to work with tablets.
 - [SDL2](https://www.libsdl.org/) for rendering.
+- [Cairo](https://www.cairographics.org/manual/cairo-cairo-t.html) for anti aliased vector graphics.
 - [Spatial hashing](http://www.cs.ucf.edu/~jmesit/publications/scsc%202005.pdf) to quickly add and delete brush strokes.
 - Lazy repainting of the entire frame upon change..